 Want to know more?
 Check out this documentary on the history of poverty:

-All the references used in this article come from the same studies listed on the effects of poverty page.
+All the references used in this article come from the same studies listed on the article on the effects of poverty.

 Have your say about what you just read!
 Leave a comment in the box below.